SaboSuke/BIT--PHP-MVC-FRAMEWORK/README.md

 ## Version 2.0

-    Next version will have sql generator methods to simplify writing sql queries
+    Next version will have Query Builders to simplify writing sql queries